 Clay Shirky has a long post (Napster, Udacity, and the Academy) about MOOCs that is well worth reading.
 Some highlights:

 The recording industry concluded this new audio format would be no threat, because quality mattered most.
 Who would listen to an MP3 when they could buy a better-sounding CD at the record store?
 Then Napster launched, and quickly became the fastest-growing piece of software in history.
-The industry sued Napster and won, and it collapsed even more suddenly than it had arisen.
+The industry sued Napster and won, and it collapsed even more suddenly than it had arisen.and

 If Napster had only been about free access, control of legal distribution of music would then have returned the record labels.
 That’s not what happened.
 Instead, Pandora happened.
 Last.fm happened.
 Spotify happened.
 ITunes happened.
 Amazon began selling songs in the hated MP3 format.